NappingPiglet/dicecloud-v2-guide/documentation-for-properties/action.md

 Returns true if the action cannot be taken because the resources consumed aren't satisfied.
 If no resources are consumed, returns `#action.insufficientResources`.

 {% hint style="warning" %}
-Note that all values marked with \* can only be accessed using an ancestor reference.
+All values marked with \* can only be accessed using an ancestor reference.
 {% endhint %}